 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

-The Dallas Stars ready for Game 1 of the NHL Playoffs Second Round against the Seattle Kraken at American Airlines Center on Tuesday, May 2, beginning at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
-Oddsmakers list the Kraken as underdogs in this matchup, assigning them +150 odds on the moneyline against the Stars (-175).
+Tuesday's playoff slate features the Dallas Stars hosting the Seattle Kraken in the first game of the NHL Playoffs Second Round, starting at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
+The Stars have -190 odds on the moneyline against the Kraken (+160).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!